A trip that takes in the charming highlands where

 Cycle to Nha Trang 75km

-Today we are in for a great ride as we descend from the highlands to the sea.
-Our journey has both ascents and descents eventually leading all the way down to sea level on a quiet secondary road.
+Today we are in for a great ride as we cycle from the highlands to the sea.
+Our journey has both ascents and descents eventually leading all the way to sea level, along quiet secondary roads.
 We drive some of the distance to ensure we arrive in Nha Trang with a some time to spare for the beach and perhaps the brew pubs that have popped up, serving excellent craft beer.
 Meals: BLD

 Train to Quy Nhon